aktaylor08/RosbagPandas/README.txt

 In addition to parsing and taking in the whole bag the function can use the include and exclude parameters to limit the topics read into the dataframe.

+Examples include using a regular expression to filter or add topics as well as filtering or adding from a list.